 What’s new in Basel IV?

 In 2017, the Basel Committee agreed on changes to the global capital requirements as part of finalising Basel III.
-The changes are so comprehensive that they are increasingly seen as an entirely new framework, commonly referred to as “Basel IV,” set to take effect from 2023.
+The changes are so comprehensive that they are increasingly seen as an entirely new framework, commonly referred to as “Basel IV,” set to take effect under transition rules from 2025.*

 An analysis by the Basel Committee highlighted a worrying degree of variability in banks’ calculation of their risk-weighted assets.
 The latest reforms aim to restore credibility in those calculations by constraining banks’ use of internal risk models.